The Compassionate Guide to Demoting a Bridesmaid in 2025

 The "No Wedding Party" Movement

-About 30% of Millennial couples in 2025 are opting to skip the formal bridal party entirely.
+A growing number of Millennial couples in 2025 are opting to skip the formal bridal party entirely.
 By having friends sit in the front row as "honored guests" without matching dresses or specific duties, couples are successfully avoiding the "ranking" of friends that often leads to hurt feelings.

 Common Mistakes to Avoid